CarlSaganPhD/no-mobile-wiki/README.md

-# Redirect Mobile Wikipedia URLs
+# Mobile Wikipedia Replacer

 ![image](https://github.com/user-attachments/assets/0e679872-0bf2-41c4-88f7-c49046747fa1)

 Tired of clicking Wikipedia links on your desktop, only for the mobile version to load?
-Try the Wikipedia URL Replacer, a simple Chrome extension that will automatically load the desktop version of Wikipedia pages over mobile.
+Try the Mobile Wikipedia Replacer, a simple Chrome extension that will automatically load the desktop version of Wikipedia pages over mobile.

 ## Installation
 1. Clone the repository